Leave us your details and we’ll be in touch as soon as possible to show you how Goodlord can help your lettings business.

 At the end of the tenancy, if an agreement can't be reached on the deposit amount to return to the tenant, the schemes across England and Wales and Scotland offer free dispute resolution services, to help determine how much of the deposit should be returned.

-You can choose to offer your tenants an alternative to a deposit - a non-refundable fee - instead of the traditional deposit of five to six weeks' rent.
+You can choose to offer your tenants an alternative to a deposit - a non-refundable fee - alongside a traditional deposit of five to six weeks' rent.

 Your tenants won't have to wait for their security deposit to be returned before paying for the deposit on their next home, reducing void periods for your landlords.